 Larsen syndrome is a disorder that affects the development of bones throughout the body.
 The signs and symptoms of Larsen syndrome vary widely even within the same family.
-Affected individuals are usually born with inward- and upward-turning feet (clubfeet) and dislocations of the hips, knees, and elbows.
-They generally have small extra bones in their wrists and ankles that are visible on x-ray images.
+Affected individuals are usually born with dislocations of the hips, knees, or elbows.
+Foot abnormalities, such as inward- and upward-turning feet (clubfeet), are also common.
+Affected individuals generally have small extra bones in their wrists and ankles that are visible on x-ray images.
 The tips of their fingers, especially the thumbs, are typically blunt and square-shaped (spatulate).

 FLNB gene mutations that cause Larsen syndrome change single protein building blocks (amino acids) in the filamin B protein or delete a small section of the protein sequence, resulting in an abnormal protein.
 This abnormal protein appears to have a new, atypical function that interferes with the proliferation or differentiation of chondrocytes, impairing ossification and leading to the signs and symptoms of Larsen syndrome.

 This condition is inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
 In some cases, an affected person inherits the mutation from one affected parent.
 Other cases result from new mutations in the gene and occur in people with no history of the disorder in their family.